 Meaning

-The message behind “A woman’s heart must be of such a size and no larger, else it must be pressed small, like Chinese feet her happiness is to be made as cakes are, by a fixed recipe.” revolves around happiness.
-It suggests that joy grows from gratitude and balance, making it relatable to many people's experiences.
+In the quote “A woman’s heart must be of such a size and no larger, else it must be pressed small, like Chinese feet her happiness is to be made as cakes are, by a fixed recipe.,” the emphasis is on happiness.
+It highlights the thought that joy grows from gratitude and balance while implying that gratitude invites more joy.

 Theme